 Flood in Thailand

-Heavy rainfall between 19–23 November has caused severe flooding across southern Thailand, affecting 16 districts and 100 subdistricts.
+Heavy rainfall between 19–23 November caused severe flooding across southern Thailand, affecting 16 districts and 100 subdistricts.
 Hat Yai recorded 635 mm of rain in just three days, prompting authorities to declare Hat Yai and surrounding districts as “red zones” due to the scale of the disaster and the urgent need for evacuations.

 Related resources: